p0358/vdf-parser/README.md

      * In such case, the existing text value would be replaced with the new one, and existing object patched with the new values.
      */
     arrayify: boolean = true;

+    /**
+     * If defined, conditionals will be taken into account while parsing the VDF.
+     * Provide a list of defined conditionals without leading dollar sign and any found conditionals will be validated against this list.
+     * If you provide an empty array, everything requiring any conditional defined will be dropped.
+     * Conditions in VDF are processed from left to right.
+     * See README and test.js for examples of usage.
+     */
+    conditionals?: string[];
 }

 interface VDFStringifyOptions {